 Below are some factors that affect your ability to work.

 If your job requires heavy lifting, you may need to stop working or reduce your work hours.
 Most women are advised to only lift things that weigh under 20 pounds (9 kilograms) during pregnancy.
-Repetitively lifting heavier amounts often causes back injury or disability.
+Repetitively lifting heavier objects often causes back injury or disability.

 Exposure to Workplace Hazards